potherca-blog/clacks-overhead/add-headers/add-headers.cloudflare.md

-# Adding Clack Overhead to Cloudflare
+# Adding Clacks Overhead to Cloudflare

 To add the `X-Clacks-Overhead` header in Cloudflare, the "Transform Rules" feature can be used.
 This allows modifying HTTP headers for responses.